Course

 Older Adults

 Age-related changes can influence not only a patient's experience of pain but also how they metabolize pain medication.
-Older adults are more likely to suffer from multiple health conditions, which can make the assessment process a bit more confusing.
+Older adults are more likely to have multiple health conditions, which can make the assessment process a bit more confusing.
 This would require the nurse to perform a more in-depth or comprehensive assessment to determine the source and type of pain that a patient is experiencing.
 In addition, the nurse must take a careful medication history, as they are at higher risk for side effects and drug interactions.
-Other factors that could increase a person's risk for adverse effects include (16, 17):
+Other factors that could increase a person's risk for adverse effects include [10.:

 • Slowing of gastrointestinal function that slows the absorption rate of medications